tsnellgrove/dark_castle3/doc/to_do.md

 		- LINK: https://github.com/microsoft/vscode/issues/7426#issuecomment-425093469

-- TBD: Cases where I want a modular machine to run despite an error standard (build 0012 [])
+- DONE: Cases where I want a modular machine to run despite an error standard (build 0012 [])
 	- IDEA: problem description
 		- IDEA: e.g. 'go north' in antechamber triggers goblin
 		- IDEA: i.e. should it ever be possible to override an error?
 If so, then how?